ftrotter/ZZermelo/documentation/RunExample.md

     ```
     cd [project-root]
     mysql
-    use _zermelo_config;
+    use _zzermelo_config;
-    source vendor/careset/zermelo/examples/data/_zermelo_config.northwind_socket_example.sql;
+    source vendor/careset/zzermelo/examples/data/_zzermelo_config.northwind_socket_example.sql;
     ```

-2. Then copy the example reports from [project-root]/vendor/careset/zermelo/examples/reports into your app/Reports directory.
+2. Then copy the example reports from [project-root]/vendor/careset/zzermelo/examples/reports into your app/Reports directory.
 You will need to create the app/Reports directory if it does not exist.
 From your project root:

     ```
-    $ cp vendor/careset/zermelo/examples/reports/* app/Reports
+    $ cp vendor/careset/zzermelo/examples/reports/* app/Reports
     ```

 Each example report can be accessed using the ZZermelo report url.
-Assuming you have not changed the default urls in the zermelo configuration, you can load the reports in the following way
+Assuming you have not changed the default urls in the zzermelo configuration, you can load the reports in the following way

 Example Report tabular views
 ```